 Of all the issues involved with background checks, employment verifications and work history inquiries are perhaps the largest areas of concern for applicants.
 Why?
 For one thing, they're subjective.
-Polygraph exams rely on information you provide.
+Polygraph exams rely on the information you provide.
 A psychological exam is typically based upon tried and true testing instruments that have been scientifically validated.

-When background investigators contact a candidate's prior employer, though, the applicant is at the mercy of whatever their previous boss though of them.
+When background investigators contact a candidate's prior employer, though, the applicant is at the mercy of whatever their previous boss thought of them.
 On top of that, if you're currently employed, a phone call to the boss from another potential employer is a sure sign that you're on your way out, which can make for an uncomfortable situation in the workplace, to say the least.

 So how much weight do criminal justice employers place on your past work history, and what exactly are they looking for?
 Well, that depends.
 People who enter careers in criminology and criminal justice come from all walks of life and have varying levels of education, experience and work history.
 With that in mind, background investigators look for patterns of unacceptable behavior or poor work habits and issues that indicate what kind of worker you are.

 Chronic absenteeism, calling in sick excessively without a chronic illness, or patterns of calling in sick before and after weekends or regular days off are obvious areas of concern.
-Other issues that could cause problems are failure to perform job duties, disciplinary actions, failure to get along and interact well with co-workers, and dismissals or firings for cause.
+Other issues that could cause problems are the failure to perform job duties, disciplinary actions, failure to get along and interact well with co-workers, and dismissals or firings for the cause.

-Of course, sometimes people just don't get along, and background checkers will certainly take into account the possibility of a personality conflict.
+Sometimes people just don't get along, and background checkers will certainly take into account the possibility of a personality conflict.
 It is possible that you and your last boss just didn't mix, and most agencies understand that.